-- a.
-The district shall provide certain administrative and educational services to Charter Schools consistent with F.S.
+- A. The District shall provide certain administrative and educational services to charter schools consistent with F.S.
 1002.33.
-The total administrative fee for the provision of such services shall be five percent (5%) of the Charter School funds for up to five hundred (500) students per Charter School. - b.
-Goods and services made available to Charter Schools through contract with the school district shall be provided at a rate no greater than the district's actual cost unless mutually agreed upon by the district and the Charter School.
+The total administrative fee for the provision of such services shall be five percent (5%) of the charter school funds for up to five hundred (500) students per charter school. - B. Goods and services made available to charter schools through contract with the School District shall be provided at a rate no greater than the District's actual cost unless mutually agreed upon by the district and the charter school.

-16. Monitoring and Review
+XV.
+Monitoring and Review

-a.
-The Superintendent, or designee, shall have ongoing responsibility for monitoring the health, safety and well being of students and the fiscal responsibility of all approved Charter Schools.
-The Superintendent, the Superintendent's designee, other district personnel and all School Board members shall have free and open access to the Charter School at all times.
-Annually on the date designated by the Department Of Education, the governing body of the Charter School shall submit its annual report for School Board review and forwarding to the commissioner of education pursuant to F.S.
-1002.33 (9) (I) 1-4.
-Additionally the Superintendent or designee shall regularly monitor Charter School compliance with charter requirements.
+A. The Superintendent, or designee, shall have ongoing responsibility for monitoring the health, safety and well being of students and the fiscal responsibility of all approved charter schools.
+The Superintendent, the Superintendent's designee, other District personnel and all School Board members shall have free and open access to the charter school at all times.

+- B. The charter school shall submit a monthly financial report to the School District. - C. Annually on the date designated by the Department of Education, the governing body of the charter school shall submit its annual report for School Board review and forwarding to the Commissioner of Education pursuant to F.S.
+1002.33 (9)(k)1-4. - D. If a deteriorating financial condition is identified, the School District shall notify the governing board of the charter school within seven (7) business days.
+The governing board and District shall develop a corrective action plan and submit the plan to the Commissioner of Education within thirty (30) business days after notifying the charter school. - E. Additionally the Superintendent or designee shall regularly monitor charter school compliance with charter requirements.

-17. Immunity
+XVI.
+Immunity

-For the purposes of tort liability, the governing body and employees of a Charter School shall be governed by Florida Statutes.
-The School Board shall assume no liability for actions of the governing body of the Charter Schools or its employees.
+For the purposes of tort liability, the governing body and employees of a charter school shall be governed by Florida Statutes.
+The School Board shall assume no liability for actions of the governing body of the charter schools or its employees.

+STATUTORY AUTHORITY:

-STATUTORY AUTHORITY: 1001.41; 1001.42, F.S.
+1001.41, 1001.42, F.S.

+LAWS IMPLEMENTED:

-LAWS IMPLEMENTED: 1001.02; 1001.43; 1002.33, F.S.
+1001.02, 1001.43, 1002.33, 1002.345, F.S.

-STATE BOARD RULE: 6A-6.0781
+STATE BOARD OF EDUCATION RULE:

+6A-6.0781

+HISTORY:

-HISTORY: ADOPTED: 12/07/04
+ADOPTED: 12/07/04

-REVISION DATE(S): 12/07/04, 1/18/05, 10/17/06
+REVISION DATE(S): 9/1/09, 12/07/04, 1/18/05, 10/17/06, 12/11/07